 Your primary Wifi point needs to be connected to a modem.
 Depending on the length of the Ethernet and power cables, this may limit where you're able to place it.

 If possible, place your Wifi point in plain view, such as on a shelf or TV stand.
 It also helps to choose a central location at eye level.

 Step 2.
 Plug in your primary Wifi point

 - Connect the provided Ethernet cable to the WAN port of your Google Wifi point.
 Then connect the other end to your modem.

-- Plug your Google Wifi point into a power socket.
+- Plug your Google Wifi point into a wall socket.
 The light will slowly flash blue to indicate that it’s powered on and ready for setup.

-- Place the Wifi point in plain view – you’ll get the best signal when it’s in an open space such as on a shelf or TV stand.
+- Place the Wifi point in plain view.
+You’ll get the best signal when it’s in an open space, like on a shelf or TV stand.

 Download the Google Wifi app on your Android or iOS mobile device.
-(Note: The app is only compatible with Android 4 and up or iOS 9 and up.)
+(Note: The app is only compatible with Android 4 or later or iOS 10 or later.)

 - Sign in to your Google Account.